Call for Proposals: The Adrian Howells Award for Intimate Performance 2019-2020

-The Adrian Howells Award for Intimate Performance is an opportunity for a UK artist to develop and present an early staging of a new performance based project in Glasgow and London.
-The award aims to celebrate the intimate work that the Adrian pioneered and excelled at, as well as providing an opportunity to explore new territories in the field of one to one and intimate performance.
+The Adrian Howells Award for Intimate Performance is an opportunity for a UK artist to develop and present an early staging of a new performance-based project in Glasgow and London.
+The Award aims to celebrate the intimate work that Adrian pioneered and exceled at, as well as providing an opportunity to explore new territories in the field of one to one and intimate performance.

 The award is open to any proposal that seeks to explore the form of intimate performance.
 Some areas that you may wish to consider: